lawrennd/old_talks/_physics/includes/entropy-intro.md

 \figure{\includepng{\diagramsDir/physics/natureofphysical00eddi_100_cropped}{60%}}{Eddington makes his feelings about the primacy of the second law clear.
 This primacy is perhaps because the second law can be demonstrated mathematically, building on the work of Maxwell, Gibbs and Boltzmann. @Eddington:nature29}{deepest-humiliation-eddington-cropped}

-\notes{Presumably he meant that the creation of a black hole seemed to transgress the second law of thermodynamics, although later Hawking was able to show that blackholes do evaporate, only the time scales at which this evaporation occurs is many orders of magnitude slower than other processes in the universe.}
+\notes{Presumably he meant that the creation of a black hole seemed to transgress the second law of thermodynamics, although later Hawking was able to show that blackholes do evaporate, but the time scales at which this evaporation occurs is many orders of magnitude slower than other processes in the universe.}

 \endif